ArmSct/osticket-ticketing/README.md

 ![mstsc_foWw3m6tZ7](https://github.com/user-attachments/assets/1c6eb0b5-6c1a-47af-9e65-16d4e6bf8424)

 ## Ticket 3: CFO Laptop Fails to Power On
 From the end-user osTicket URL (http://localhost/osTicket) submit a ticket describing the issue.
-The CFO's laptop will not power on.
+The issue, the CFO's laptop will not power on.
 ![mstsc_ievdSFzAZH](https://github.com/user-attachments/assets/c10ff392-55c4-4018-bab7-5b892fd4a267)

 As a Help Desk Agent (John) change the SLA to "SEV-B".
 Investigate the issue.